-The absence of such information leads to a land market where there is no certainty about which land use can come in which location.
-As some people tend to have inside information or educated knowledge or experienced intuition about public infrastructure projects, large private investments, and any other information which might influence the land market, land buying and selling takes place in an imperfect market due to asymmetric information among buyers and sellers.
+Absence of such information leads to a land market where there is no certainty about which land use can come in which location.
+As some people tend to have inside information or educated knowledge or experienced intuition about public infrastructure projects, large private investments and any other information which might influence the land market, land buying and selling takes place in imperfect market due to asymmetric information among buyers and sellers.
 Land transactions are frequently subjected to opportunism and misrepresentation in a viciously speculative environment - where a large number of people become vulnerable.
 As in India, a large amount of household income and wealth is invested in land and landed property; it has the potential to create an exploitative land market where few will make fortune at the cost of many.

-American planning system has been greatly influenced by the Coasian approach where markets play a greater role in deciding the allocation of land.
-On the contrary, the European planning system, particularly British planning, has been greatly influenced by the Pigouvian approach, where the state occupies a greater role in deciding land use and intensity of development.
-Indian planning has always been deeply influenced by the British planning system and bestows great responsibility on the state for deciding the future utilization of land.
+American planning system has been greatly influenced by Coasian approach where markets play a greater role in deciding the allocation of land.
+On the contrary, European planning system, particularly British planning, have been greatly influenced by Pigouvian approach, where state occupies a greater role in deciding land use and intensity of development.
+Indian planning has always been deeply influenced by British planning system and bestows great responsibility on state for deciding future utilisation of land.